 What causes tire marks on epoxy

-This difference in tire construction is why some people comment that one car in the garage has a tendency to leave these marks or tire stains and another car will not.
+This difference in tire construction is why some people comment that one car in the garage has a tendency to leave marks or tire stains and another car will not.
 If a car tends to sit for long periods of time in one spot, this same plasticizer migration can occur, but at a much slower pace.

 How to remove tire marks

 It may take a bit of scrubbing and a second soaking to remove it all depending on how long you have let the marks build up.
 Another product that people have had success with is Goof Off.
 You can usually find it at your local home improvement centers or auto parts stores.
 Again, be careful with the scrubbing.

 If you have a car that is leaving tire marks on your epoxy garage floor, the best thing you can do to prevent any permanent tire stains is to not let the marks build up over a period of time to begin with.
 Routinely cleaning your garage floor coating is great preventative maintenance that helps to prevent these issues.